 If you were injured on your bike due to another driver’s negligence, our motorcycle accident lawyers in South Carolina could help.
 During our initial consultation, we will discuss the details of your accident and determine whether you have a valid personal injury claim.

-When we take you on as our client, our attorneys at Shelly Leeke Law Firm will relentlessly fight for the compensation you need.
+When we take you on as our client, our South Carolina personal injury lawyers at Shelly Leeke Law Firm will relentlessly fight for the compensation you need.

 Motorcycle Laws in South Carolina